JeremyRand/namecoin.org/docs/faq/index.md

 On December 4, 2018, a brief [discussion](https://lists.opennicproject.org/sympa/arc/discuss/2018-12/msg00000.html) occurred within OpenNIC about whether Namecoin should be removed.
 The cited reason for considering removing Namecoin was that some OpenNIC server operators had been harassed by blacklist providers and hosting providers due to some botnet activity that was accessing OpenNIC for C&C infrastructure.
 The alleged botnet C&C domains included some Namecoin domains, but also included some centralized OpenNIC domains, such as domains on `.fur`.
 OpenNIC criticized those blacklist providers for the harassment, saying "none of them have the courtesy to so much as send an email to abuse@domain to let you know that a problem was detected... they claim to be trying to protect the internet but don't give victims a chance to fix the problems".
 The discussion "[produced] [little in the way of support or dissent](https://lists.opennicproject.org/sympa/arc/discuss/2019-06/msg00000.html)" for whether to continue resolving Namecoin domains, and OpenNIC decided to continue resolving Namecoin.

-On December 19, 2018, [PRISM Break](https://prism-break.org/) lead maintainer Yana Timoshenko floated the idea to Namecoin developer Jeremy Rand of de-listing OpenNIC due to security concerns about centralized Namecoin resolution.
+On December 19, 2018, [PRISM Break](https://prism-break.org/) lead maintainer Yana Teras floated the idea to Namecoin developer Jeremy Rand of de-listing OpenNIC due to security concerns about centralized Namecoin resolution.
 Jeremy concurred that centralized Namecoin resolution was a security risk, pointed to a [case study]({{ "/2018/09/24/how-centralized-inproxies-make-everyone-less-safe-case-study.html" | relative_url }}) he had previously written on the subject, and recommended that PRISM Break not list centralized Namecoin resolvers; Yana removed OpenNIC from PRISM Break.

 On June 9, 2019, Katie Holly from OpenNIC [contacted](https://gitlab.com/prism-break/prism-break/merge_requests/2073) Yana and Jeremy on the PRISM Break issue tracker, stated that she had recently discovered Yana's and Jeremy's concerns, and asked what OpenNIC would need to do to be re-listed on PRISM Break.
 Katie also said that OpenNIC would shortly hold an election on whether to remove Namecoin support as Yana and Jeremy had recommended.